BaChoSulava/BitCamp/#16/readme.md

 is_valid
     input plate

-    check if all validation options
+    check for all validation options

     if check out then return "valid"